elvisguillen/heightllc.com/src/pages/home/home.md

 ---
-contentType: about
+contentType: page
-path: /about
+path: /
-title: About Me
+title: Home
 ---
 This is a placeholder page.